ananya923/My_SQL_Guidebook/my_sql_guidebook.md

 ```
 ![](image-15.png)

-- UNION: Combines the result sets of two or more SELECT statements and removes duplicates.
+- `UNION`: Combines the result sets of two or more SELECT statements and removes duplicates.

 ```sql
 SELECT